rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 ```

 ### Speeding up the build process
 It can be rather slow to rebuild rqlite, due to the repeated compilation of the SQLite source code.
-You can compile and install the SQLite libary once, so subsequent builds are much faster.
+You can compile and install the SQLite library once, so subsequent builds are much faster.
 To do so, execute the following commands:
 ```bash
 cd $GOPATH/src/github.com/rqlite/rqlite
 go install github.com/rqlite/go-sqlite3
 ```

 ## Cloning a fork
-If you wish to work with fork of rqlite, your own fork for example, you must still follow the directory structure above.
-But instead of cloning the main repo, instead clone your fork.
+If you wish to work with a fork of rqlite, your own fork for example, you must still follow the directory structure above.
+But instead of cloning the main repo, clone your fork.
 You must fork the project if you want to contribute upstream.

 Follow the steps below to work with a fork: